1) "In your 20 years of practice, what is the single biggest problem inventors have".

 Never happens.
 Forget it.
 Any licensee worth having will want to see 1) a proven track record of actual sales, 2) an actual-working model, and 3) some indication of customer-acceptance.

-These 1) and 2) and 3) cost money and time to build, and are necessary in order to even begin the process of licensing an invention.
-Further, even if you have all these 1) and 2) and 3), you may still lose every cent you put in.
+These 1), 2), and 3) cost money and time to build, and are necessary in order to even begin the process of licensing an invention.
+Further, even if you have all these a), b), and c), you may still lose every cent you put in.

 Good.
 Glad you said so.
 No problem.
 You probably can't afford to be pursuing an invention anyway.
 I wish more clients would say this at the outset.